 The first group of people who were pushed back through the river got caught by what he described as the Turkish army when they got on the Turkish land but the interviewee and the people who were in his boat managed to run away.
 “Me and my group could escape but I don’t know what happened to the other people”.

-Once they were on the Turkish land, the respondent and his group walked until they got to a road where there was a gas station, which was in Yenikadın, then he kept walking on his own until he had reached Edirne.
+Once they were in Turkish territory, the respondent and his group walked until they got to a road where there was a gas station, which was in Yenikadın, then he kept walking on his own until he had reached Edirne.
 He said that he walked about 10 kilometres in total from the pushback point.
-On his way he passed through a village that was identified as Kapikule.